urbit/urbit/README.md

 If this is your first time using Urbit, we'd recommend starting  [here](http://urbit.org/docs/using/admin/).

 ### Docs
-[urbit.org/docs](http://urbit.org/docs) is the public documentation site.
+[urbit.org/docs](http://urbit.org/docs/) is the public documentation site.

-The source is also in its own repo: [urbit/docs](http://github.com/urbit/docs)
+The source is also in its own repo: [urbit/docs](http://github.com/urbit/docs).

+### About

+[urbit.org/posts](http://urbit.org/docs/) contains some essays on the theory and future of urbit.

 ### Keep in touch